feder-cr/resume_render_from_job_description/readme.md

 ## Introduction

-**Resume_Builder_AIHawk** is a powerful Python tool that simplifies the process of creating professional resumes.
-Whether starting from scratch or tailoring your resume based on job descriptions, this tool offers a range of features to help you craft a resume that stands out.
+Resume_Builder_AIHawk is powerful Python tool that simplifies the creation of visually stunning resumes quickly and easily.
+With this tool, you can not only build a resume from scratch but also tailor it perfectly based on a specific job description.
+By inputting the URL of the job listing, Resume_Builder_AIHawk customizes your resume to match the exact requirements and skills needed, making it ideal for enhancing your chances of landing the job.

 ## Features